|

 1942

-Locomotive cab burns.
+Locomotive cab burned.
 Sparks from the firebox of

 the Southern Railway locomotive set the cab interior aflame and destroy seats,